RedisBloom/RedisBloom/docs/index.md

-# ReBloom - Bloom Filter Module for Redis
+# ReBloom - Probablistic Datatypes Module for Redis

-This provides a scalable bloom filter as a Redis data type.
-Bloom filters are probabilistic data structures that do a very good job at quickly determining if something is contained within a set.
+This module provides two datatypes, a Scalable Bloom Filter and a Cuckoo Filter.
+These datatypes are used to determine (with a given degree of certainty) whether an item is present (or absent) from a collection.

 ## Building